elephantscale/es-training-new/deep-learning/keras/Keras-1__Intro.md

 ```
 <!-- {"left" : 0, "top" : 2.34, "height" : 1.45, "width" : 9.74} -->

-Saved data can then be visualized with TensorBoad
+Saved data can then be visualized with Tensorboard

 ```bash
 $   tensorboard --logdir=/full_path_to_your_logs